jhoek/UncommonSense.CBreeze/README.md

 ## Why use C/Breeze?
 - Script your development work as much as possible
 - Avoid the friction caused by an outdated development environment
+- Focus on the semantics; leave the syntax to C/Breeze

 ## Design decisions
 ### Keep UncommonSense.CBreeze.Core lean and mean